-- A dash of water.
+- A dash of water

-2. Learn What to Compost
+2. Know What to Compost

-Green Material Items
+Green Material Waste

 - Fruit and vegetable scraps, tea leaves/bags, or coffee grounds.

-Brown Material Items
+Brown Material Waste

-Green Material Items
+Green Material Waste

 - Weeds (avoid weeds with seeds), and freshly cut grass.

-Brown Material Items
+Brown Material Waste

 - Straw sawdust, and dry leaves.

 Zerbe, Leah, MS, NASM-CPT, NASM-CES.
 (December 12, 2017).
 Edible Food Parts You Never Knew You Could Eat.
 Dr. Axe.
-Retrieved from https://draxe.com/edible-food-parts/
+Retrieved from https://draxe.com/nutrition/edible-food-parts/

 Why should I compost?
 Won’t my food scrap biodegrade in the landfill anyways?.
 RCBC.
 Retrieved from https://www.rcbc.ca/resources/faqs/composting5